Christopher-Silver/hockey-lakehouse-analytics/docs/kpi_deep_dives/goalie_location.md

 This dashboard demonstrates an important principle:

-> Raw spatial data is not enough — context is everything.
+> Raw spatial data is not enough, context is key.

 By comparing performance to league averages, we can: